CTOBGH/signum/docs/standard.md

 * **Consistency:** Use the official standard icon or code for the corresponding level consistently.
 Avoid creating custom visuals that could cause confusion.
 * **Placement:**
-    * **Web/Documents:** Recommended placement is in a consistent location, such as the top-right or top-left corner of the main content area, or adjacent to the primary headline, author byline, or publication date.
+    * **Web/Documents:** Recommended placement is in a consistent location, such as the top-right or top-left corner of the main content area.
     * **Short-Form/Social Media:** Consistent corner overlay (e.g., top-right) or integration into the platform's UI chrome near the username/caption area is recommended.
-    * **Images (if applied visually):** Consistent corner (e.g., bottom-right).
+    * **Visual Application:** Apply the relevant image in a consistent corner, this can be moved to avoid distracting the user from the content (e.g., bottom-right, bottom-left, top-right,top-left).
 * **Size:** Indicators should be easily noticeable but not overly intrusive.
 A default size rendering equivalent to approximately 16px to 24px height for icons is often appropriate, but context may require adjustments.
 Ensure legibility for text codes.

+* **Opacity & Intrusion:**
+    * To maintain visual clarity and ensure recognizability, Signum indicators **SHOULD** generally be displayed at full opacity (100%).
+    * Adjusting the transparency (opacity) of labels is **STRONGLY DISCOURAGED** as it significantly reduces contrast, potentially rendering the label inaccessible to users with visual impairments (violating accessibility guidelines) and making it harder for all users to notice.
+    * Minimal intrusion should be achieved through careful **placement**, appropriate **sizing**, and potentially using subtle official **style variants** (e.g., outline icons, if provided) rather than reducing opacity.
+Integrating labels into the surrounding **Platform UI** is another effective way to minimize direct overlay on content.

 * **Interaction (Highly Recommended):**
     * Visual indicators **SHOULD** be interactive where technically feasible (e.g., on web platforms).
     * On hover or tap, the indicator **SHOULD** reveal more detailed information.
-At minimum, this includes the full Signum level name (e.g., "Level 2: AI-Assisted, Human-Reviewed") and the Signum standard version (e.g., "v1.0.0").
+At minimum, this includes the full Signum level name (e.g., "L2:AI-Assisted, Human-Reviewed") and the Signum standard version (e.g., "v1.0.0").
     * Ideally, the interaction **SHOULD** display all available embedded Signum metadata fields (`asserter`, `timestamp`, `tool`, and a link to or representation of `history` if available).
 Tooltips, pop-overs, or dedicated information panels can be used.

 * **Accessibility:** Visual indicators **MUST** be implemented accessibly:
     * **Contrast:** Ensure sufficient color contrast between the indicator and its background, adhering to WCAG guidelines.
     * **Alt Text:** `<img>` elements or CSS background images used for icons MUST include descriptive alternative text (e.g., `alt="Signum Label: AI-Generated, Human-Prompted"`).